List of His Dark Materials and The Book of Dust characters: John Parry

 Colonel John Parry, also known as Dr Stanislaus Grumman and Jopari, is the father of Will Parry and the husband of Elaine Parry.

-Prior to the start of the trilogy, John Parry had been a famous English explorer and a major in the Royal Marines in Will's world.
+Prior to the start of the trilogy, John Parry had been a famous English explorer and an officer of the Royal Marines in Will's world.
 When Will was a small child, he went on an archaeological exploration of Alaska, hoping to find a portal to a different world.
 He eventually found it during a blizzard, entering the world of Cittàgazze, where his two companions were killed by the Spectres.
 He continued his travels, arriving in the home world of Lyra Belacqua.
-There he met his dæmon Sayan Kötör, an osprey, and assumed the name Stanislaus Grumman.
-He attended the Berlin Academy, becoming a well-known explorer, and studied Dust.
-He joined the Yenisei tribe and underwent trepanation of his skull, becoming a shaman of the tribe and taking the name Jopari.
-He spurned the love of the witch Juta Kamainen because of his continued love for his wife.
+There he met his dæmon Sayan Kötör, an osprey, and was found by a local tribe who called him Jopari, as a mishearing of "John Parry".
+He joined the Yenisei tribe and underwent trepanation of his skull, becoming a shaman of the tribe.
+Under the assumed name of Stanislaus Grumman, he attended the Berlin Academy, becoming a well-known explorer, and studied Dust.
+He spurned the love of the witch Juta Kamainen because of his continued love for his wife and family to whom he could not return.

 In The Subtle Knife, Lee Scoresby is sent to find Grumman.
 He eventually finds him among the Yenisei tribe, although Grumman claims that it was he who called Lee to find him.
 Lee takes Grumman to Cittàgazze as Grumman wishes to find the bearer of the Æsahættr ("God-destroyer" in Old Norse).
 Grumman finds the bearer, Will, on top of a mountain and fights with him after Will attacks him in the darkness.
 Grumman uses some bloodmoss (a lichen used to stop bleeding) to heal Will's wound, and informs him of the role of the bearer of the knife.
 Immediately after the light allows him and Will to see each other's faces and realise their relation, he is killed by an arrow shot by Juta Kamainen.

 In The Amber Spyglass after their deaths, he and Lee Scoresby are amongst those set free by Lyra and Will from the world of the Dead.
-Instead of immediately dissolving into the universe like the other dead, they both remain intact long enough to fight in the battle with the Authority.
+Instead of immediately dissolving into the universe like the other dead, they both remain as ghosts intact long enough to fight in the battle against the angels of the Authority.

+Julian Glover provides his voice in the audiobooks of The Subtle Knife, and James Greene in The Amber Spyglass.
+In the 2003 BBC Radio dramatisation he is voiced by Jack Klaff credited to the role of Stanislaus Grumman.
 In the television series, Parry is played by Andrew Scott.
-Julian Glover provides his voice in the audiobooks of The Subtle Knife, and James Greene in The Amber Spyglass.